What does Kusenaoshi mean?

 After Each Matcha Preparation

-Rinse your chasen thoroughly under cool water to remove all matcha residue.
+Rinse your chasen thoroughly under cool or warm water to remove all matcha residue.
 Gently shake off excess water without forcing the tines.
+Avoid using soap or harsh detergents, as these can damage the porous bamboo and leave unwanted residue.

 Drying and Storage Best Practices